10 Things To Know Before Going Four Wheeling

-Going offroad is amazing.
-Whether you are conquering challenging terrain or traveling to remote locations, offroad travel has major benefits.
+Going off-road, or 4 wheeling as some like to call it, is amazing.
+Whether you are conquering challenging terrain or traveling to remote locations, off-road travel has major benefits.
 It also comes with some responsibilities.
 There are some general safety rules and proper trail etiquette that everyone should know before venturing off the pavement.

 1. Know Your Rig

 You should have a good understanding of your vehicle before you hit the dirt.
 You need to familiarize yourself with the strengths and potential faults found on your model vehicle, and the specific weaknesses of your own rig.
 It’s also a good idea to regularly inspect it for loose bolts, leaking fluids, or unnoticed damage.

 If you know what it’s supposed to look like, it makes it much easier to assess what’s wrong if you run into trouble.
 At the same time, you need to have a decent supply of typical replacement parts and the tools needed to replace them.
 Things like belts, hoses, U-joints, and tire repair kits are universally brought along for emergency use.
 If you are not mechanically inclined, it’s safer to travel in a group with someone who is.

 Do you take regular medication?
 Do you have allergies to poison ivy, bee stings, or sunburn easily?
 Make sure you have what your body needs to function properly and let others know your condition so they can assist you if needed.
 Always have water and food.
 If you take more than you need, you can share it on the trail with those who are in need.
 I always have a box filled with drinks and snacks that stays in the truck at all times.